glee2429/Programming_Languages_Idris/Lecture/Jan5th_Lec1.md

 data List a = [] | (::) a (List a)
 ```

-- Idris: Functions can be applied to data types
+II.
+Idris: Functions can be applied to data types

 Exercise 1.
 Define the Idris function (!!) for extracting the nth element from a list (use zero for first element).